Baby socks are the cutest things and add a lot to your baby’s outfit, especially if you have frilly, flowery, or designer socks.

 Babies are sensory learners.
-They learn primarily through touch, sound, and very little through their sight at first.
-For this reason, something that appears to be attached to their feet is quite interesting.
+They learn primarily through touch and sound and very little through the sight at first.
+For this reason, something that appears attached to their feet is quite interesting.

 If your baby has brightly colored socks, this can cause more of a distraction for them, too, as their eyes are more sensitive to bright colors at first.

 To try and get them to focus on things that aren’t their socks, you could grab a brightly colored toy each time they try to play with their socks.
-This teaches them that there are some things out there that are more interesting.
+This teaches them that some things out there are more interesting.

 You could also try white or grey socks.
-Because the socks aren’t as colorful, they won’t be as distracting, and they’ll focus their attention elsewhere.
+Because the socks aren’t as colorful, they won’t be as distracting and will focus their attention elsewhere.

 8. Shoes Or Booties

 Once they’re old enough, try to get them to wear shoes.
-It’s not just the hassle of sock removal that you’ll be avoiding, but you’ll be giving an extra layer of protection and warmth to their feet too.
+It’s not just the hassle of sock removal that you’ll be avoiding, but you’ll also give an extra layer of protection and warmth to their feet.